 13b Describe any methods required to prepare the data for presentation or synthesis, such as handling of missing summary statistics, or data conversions.
 13c Describe any methods used to tabulate or visually display results of individual studies and syntheses.
 Describe any methods used to synthesize results and provide a rationale for the choice(s).
-If meta-analy 13d was performed, describe the model(s), method(s) to identify the presence and extent of statistical heterogeneity, and software package(s) used.
-12. Describe any methods used to explore possible causes of heterogeneity among study results (e.g. 136 subgroup analysis, meta-regression).
+If meta-analysis 13d was performed, describe the model(s), method(s) to identify the presence and extent of statistical heterogeneity, and software package(s) used.
+13e Describe any methods used to explore possible causes of heterogeneity among study results (e.g. 150 subgroup analysis, meta-regression).
 13f Describe any sensitivity analyses conducted to assess robustness of the synthesized results.
 Reporting bias 14 Describe any methods used to assess risk of bias due to missing results in a synthesis (arising from assessment 14 reporting biases).
 Certainty assessment 15 Describe any methods used to assess certainty (or confidence) in the body of evidence for an outcome.
-RESULTS 160 Describe the results of the search and selection process, from the number of records identified in the Study coloction 104 search to the number of studies included in the review, ideally using a flow diagram.
-Study selection 16h Cite studies that might appear to meet the inclusion criteria, but which were excluded, and explain why 160 they were excluded.
+RESULTS 16a Describe the results of the search and selection process, from the number of records identified in the Study coloction 104 search to the number of studies included in the review, ideally using a flow diagram.
+Study selection 16h Cite studies that might appear to meet the inclusion criteria, but which were excluded, and explain why 16b they were excluded.
 Study characteristics 17 Cite each included study and present its characteristics.
 Risk of bias in studies 18 Present assessments of risk of bias for each included study.
-Deculto of individual 19 For all outcomes, present, for each study: (a) summary statistics for each group (where appropriate) and Results of Individual (b) an effect estimate and its precision (e.g. confidence/credible interval), ideally using structured tables studies or plots.
+Results of individual For all outcomes, present, for each study: (a) summary statistics for each group (where appropriate) and studies 19 (b) an effect estimate and its precision (e.g. confidence/credible interval), ideally using structured tables studies or plots.
 20a For each synthesis, briefly summarize the characteristics and risk of bias among contributing studies.
 Present results of all statistical syntheses conducted.
-If meta-analysis was done, present for each the Deculto of ounthoses 20b summary estimate and its precision (e.g., confidence/credible interval) and measures of statistical Results of syntheses heterogeneity.
+If meta-analysis was done, present for each the Deculto of ourthoose 20b summary estimate and its precision (e.g., confidence/credible interval) and measures of statistical Results of syntheses heterogeneity.
 If comparing groups, describe the direction of the effect.
 20c Present results of all investigations of possible causes of heterogeneity among study results.
 20d Present results of all sensitivity analyses conducted to assess the robustness of the synthesized results.
-Departing biosos 21 Present assessments of risk of bias due to missing results (arising from reporting biases) for each synthesis Reporting biases 21 assessed.
+Departing biogen 21 Present assessments of risk of bias due to missing results (arising from reporting biases) for each synthesis Reporting biases assessed.
 Certainty of evidence 22 Present assessments of certainty (or confidence) in the body of evidence for each outcome assessed.
-Present assessments of certainty (or confidence) in the body of evidence for each outcome assessed.
 DISCUSSION 23a Provide a general interpretation of the results in the context of other evidence.
-Discussion 23b Discuss any limitations of the evidence included in the review.
-DISCUSSION 23c Discuss any limitations of the review processes used.
-23d Discuss implications of the results for practice, policy, and future research.
+Disquestion 23b Discuss any limitations of the evidence included in the review.
+Discussion 23c Discuss any limitations of the review processes used. -

-24a Provide registration information for the review, including register name and registration number, or state Registration and 240 that the review was not registered. protocol 24b ndicate where the review protocol can be accessed, or state that a protocol was not prepared.
+Registration and 24a Provide registration information for the review, including register name and registration number, or state that the review was not registered. protocol 24b Indicate where the review protocol can be accessed, or state that a protocol was not prepared.
 24c Describe and explain any amendments to information provided at registration or in the protocol.
-Support 25 Describe sources of financial or non-financial support for the review, and the role of the funders or Support sponsors in the review.
+Support 25 Describe sources of financial or non-financial support for the review, and the role of the funders or sponsors in the review.
 Competing interests 26 Declare any competing interests of review authors.
-Availability of data, Report which of the following are publicly available and where they can be found: template data Report which of the following are publicly available and where they can be found: template data code, and other 27 collection forms; data extracted from included studies; data used for all analyses; analytic code; and materials materials used in the review.
+Availability of data, code, and other materials 27 Report which of the following are publicly available and where they can be found: template data collection forms; data extracted from included studies; data used for all analyses; analytic code; any other materials used in the review.